 Evaluate and revise existing coursework to promote culturally sustaining pedagogy and antiracism across the disciplines.

 We have evaluated and revised some coursework, and this work will be ongoing.
 NTID has partnered with Dr. Nancy Ares from the University of Rochester to offer an antiracist curriculum development course.
-Two cohorts of NTID faculty and staff have participated to date.
-A report on the total number of courses revised will be provided at the end of spring semester 2022.
+Multiple cohorts of NTID faculty and staff have participated to date.

 Work with RIT to implement requirement that all incoming NTID students participate in an antiracism program as part of first year experience.

 This work will be ongoing.
-Kiersten Blankley, director of NTID student and academic services, has submitted a revised course outline for Freshman Seminar curriculum that includes antiracism topics.
-The revised outline is under review by the NTID Curriculum Committee for final approval.
-We also added antiracism-focused material to the curriculum for Freshman Seminar for fall 2021, in addition to diversity and inclusion curriculum-related efforts already in progress.
-Also, all Freshman Seminar instructors took antiracism workshops before fall semester began to ensure they were adequately trained in the work to host dialogue and activities during class.
+We added antiracism-focused material to the curriculum for Freshman Seminar, in addition to diversity and inclusion curriculum-related efforts already in progress.
+Also, Freshman Seminar instructors have taken antiracism workshops to ensure they are adequately trained in the work to host dialogue and activities during class.
 Taj Smith, RIT director of diversity and inclusion education, hosted a workshop to familiarize staff with the framework used in the curriculum.

 Update curricula to include courses related to antiracism and social justice for NTID students at all degree levels.
 Courses may be classified in one of the general education perspectives so they satisfy degree graduation requirements.
 Explore establishing a certificate program in the area of equity and social justice.
 Provide support to ALANA faculty and staff to lead and teach in these efforts.